jonathanhefner/dumb_delimited/README.md

 However, this will load the entire contents of each file into memory.
 Let's say our customers file is very large, and we would prefer to iterate over it one row at a time rather than load it all into memory at once.
-To do so, we can use the `each_in_file` method.
+To do so, we can use the `read_each` method.
 Below is a complete example in which we load our product data, create a listing of products on sale, and iterate over our customers, notifying each customer of the sale products:

 ```ruby
 products = Product.read("products.csv")